FlipperPA/windows-setup/README.md

 ### Windows 11

-Be sure you have updated *all* updates available, or this script will not work.
-This script requires `winget`, which is installed by an update after the base installation.
+Be sure you have installed updated *all* Windows updates to be current.
 If you are installing fresh, read about how to install with a local account only below.

 ```powershell
 Invoke-WebRequest https://raw.githubusercontent.com/FlipperPA/windows-setup/main/windows-11-setup.ps1 -OutFile windows-setup.ps1